bradp/vv/README.md

 	brew install bradp/vv/vv

 Otherwise you'll want to clone and place in your $PATH somewhere.

 ## Updating

 vv is currently under development, and you'll probably want the latest and greatest version at all time.

-If installed with Homebrew, you can do `` brew upgrade vv`` to grab the latest tagged release.
-If you've cloned it down, a simple ``git pull origin master`` will get you rocking.
+You can run ```vv --update``` to update to the latest version.
+This will update via Homebrew if you've installed it that way, otherwise vv will boostrap an update on where ever you've installed it.

 ## Usage